 In almost all source code input fields, we'll find a numbered section that indicates the number of lines loaded.
 Also, the majority of source input fields highlight the current line (where the text cursor currently lies), by default, in light yellow.
 These settings can be changed in General settings in the section Printing & Code.
-Additionally, in these fields, the user can change the text case or change the indentation by selecting a portion of it and hit
+Additionally, in these fields, the user can change the text case or change the indentation by selecting a portion of it and hitting

 Ctrl + U for upper case text,